-- Verify the following data points for each branch campus: - Campus name - Status - Address (including city, state, postal code and country) - Open date - Head count (based on actual or anticipated enrollment for current year) - Location type - The Accreditation Liaison Officer can log in to HLC's Location and Campus Update System to update the campus name or head count for a listed branch campus, if necessary. - Adding, closing or relocating a branch campus requires prior HLC approval.
+- Note: This section should only be completed by users with access to the Location and Campus Update section of Canopy-i.e., the Accreditation Liaison Officer or Chief Executive Officer.
+The Data Update Coordinator may also complete this section if they also serve as their institution's Location Coordinator. - Verify the following data points in the Location and Campus Update for each branch campus: - Campus name - Status - Address (including city, state, postal code and country) - Open date - Head count (based on actual or anticipated enrollment for current year) - Location type - The Accreditation Liaison Officer or Chief Executive Officer can update the campus name or head count for a listed branch campus, if necessary. - Adding, closing or relocating a branch campus requires prior HLC approval.
 See HLC's website for policies and procedures related to branch campus changes.
-Note: HLC does not approve branch campuses or additional locations retroactively; therefore, it is important for institutions and the students they serve that institutions seek approval well before any students matriculate at a new or relocated campus or additional location. - If other details about the institution's branch campuses need to be updated, contact changerequests@hlcommission.org.
+Note: HLC does not approve branch campuses or additional locations retroactively; therefore, it is important for institutions and the students they serve that institutions seek approval well before any students matriculate at a new or relocated campus or additional location. - If other details about the institution's branch campuses need to be updated, contact inst-update@hlcommission.org.